NextGenConf/WebApp/README.md

 $ npm start
 ```

-The dashboard should be running at [http://localhost:3000](http://localhost:3000)
+The app should be running at [http://localhost:3000](http://localhost:3000)

 To create a production build: